frewinchristopher/pixelmatic/README.md

 ## Known Issues

 Because of the nature of what Pixelmatic is doing - creating a small div for every pixel in an image - it is optimally suited for .ico and small bitmaps.
 The run time because quite long for images larger than 200 x 200 with a single core machine, perhaps even prohibitively so.

+I've also had a pain installing Image::Magick on mac OSX, that still hasnt been resolved, I always have to use my linux machine to run `pixelmatic.pl` :joy:

 ## Installation

 Simply clone this repo to get access to the pixelmatic.pl script.
 It is recommended to run the test command first, but you can pass any valid file path to the Pixelmatic.